mortezaPRK/Adonis-Extra-Trait/README.md

    }
    ```

-2. I don't want to use `Redis` provider from Adonis, but `ioredis` instance:
+2. I don't want to use `Redis` provider from Adonis, but an `ioredis` instance:

-   * Pass Redis like object to trait option:
+   * Pass ioRedis to trait option:
       ```js
       const Model = use('Model');
-      const ioRedis = require('../ioredis');
+      const ioRedis = require('../ioredis'); // <-- this is an ioredis instance

       class Post extends Model {
           static boot() {